akhil0001/plateiq-assignment/README.md

 - Container makes a mock API call and gets the data.
 Pushes it to the components
 - Components are mostly visual and hence stay logicless expect for expand and collapse functionality
 - `Conditional Rendering` is used for the purpose of collapse and expand functionality
+- CSS use `tailwind` style of naming and reuses some of the classes

 ## Available Scripts